awsdocs/aws-data-exchange-user-guide/doc_source/data-sets.md

 + `Finalized` – Either true or false\.
 Used to indicate whether the revision is finalized\.
 + `Id` – The unique identifier for the revision generated when it's created\.
 + `Arn` – A unique identifier for an AWS resource name\.
-+ `CreatedAt` and `UpdatedAt` – Date and timestamps for the creation and last update of the revision\.
++ `CreatedAt` – Date and timestamp for the creation of the revision\.
 Entitled revisions are created at the time of publishing\.
++ `UpdatedAt` – Date and timestamp for the last update of the revision\.
++ `Revoked` – A status indicating that subscribers' access to the revision was revoked\.
++ `RevokedAt` – Date and timestamp indicating when subscriber access to the revision was revoked\.
++ `RevocationComment` – A required comment to inform subscribers of the reason their access to the revision was revoked\.
+The minimum required character length is 10\.
+This field can be between 10 and 512 characters long\.
++ `SourceID` – The revision ID of the owned revision corresponding to the entitled revision being viewed\.
+This parameter is returned when a revision owner is viewing the entitled copy of its owned revision\.

 **Example revision resource**